 In collaboration with Taylor Davey, Samantha Eby and Katherine Kovalcik

-The digital surface was physically manifestated with an array of cardboard mailing tubes and acrylic rods.
+The digital surface was physically manifested with an array of cardboard mailing tubes and acrylic rods.
+Building heights over 12 storeys were represented by acrylic rods illuminated with LEDs.